Fix stubborn apps

 Some problems you might encounter are:

-- “Google Play Service is not installed”
+- “Google Play Services not installed”

-- your app’s license check fails
+- Your app’s license check fails

 - Map data of a navigation/map app is not shown (or a map within an app)

-- the app does not behave as it should
+- The app does not behave as it should

 Background